Minerals Local Plan

 Should you wish to comment on a planning application you can do so online at: Planning applications.

-On 14 May 2020 the Government introduced a range of temporary measures to make it easier to operate the planning system within the current public health guidelines.
+On 14 May 2020 and extended in December 2020 the Government introduced a range of temporary measures to make it easier to operate the planning system within the current public health guidelines.
 This includes giving local planning authorities the flexibility to take other reasonable steps to publicise planning applications if they cannot discharge the specific requirements for site notices, neighbour notification, newspaper publicity (where relevant) and for Environmental Impact Assessment (EIA) development making copies of the documents available for physical inspection.

 Where Worcestershire County Council cannot discharge the specific requirements above, because it is not reasonably practicable for reasons connected to the effects of coronavirus, notification will be posted on the Council’s social media accounts, such as Facebook (opens in a new window), Twitter (opens in a new window), Instagram (opens in a new window) and LinkedIn (opens in a new window).
 Furthermore, public notices associated with current planning application consultations are also being made available to view on the Council’s Public Notices Directory (opens in a new window).